 It's also a good time to make sure all your legal documents are in order.
 “Make sure you have all the estate planning documents in place, so you know what's going to happen and who's going to take care of you," Williams said.

-One of the most important moves anyone can make to ensure long-term financial success is to hire a professional adviser.
+One of the most important moves anyone can make to ensure long-term financial success is to hire a professional advisor.
 Williams says an important place to start the conversation is at the end.